Self-Dual Gauge Theory from the Top Down: Large N Chiral Algebras for Self-Dual Backgrounds

 \subsection{Ideals in the Bulk Algebra}

 As before, we let $\mc{A}^N_{D5}$ be the algebra of bulk operators on the $D5$ system.
 Because this is a holomorphic theory in complex dimension $3$, the OPE has no singularities, making it a commutative algebra.
 Generators for the algebra are described in Table \ref{tab:bulk-states}.
 Instead of setting all the generators $\mc{O}_i$ of the algebra to zero, we can instead implement a relation \be \mc{O}_i = f_i (w_1,w_2,w_3) \ee where if $\mc{O}_i$ is of spin $-s_i$, then $f_i$ is a section of the bundle $\Oo(2 s_i)$ on $Y$.
+It is important to note that $\{\mc{O}_i\}$ are independent gauge invariant generators of the commutative algebra $\mc{A}^N_{D5}$.
+To define ideals of the algebra $\mc{A}^{N,K}_\mrm{Defect}$, we can independently assign vevs to the composite operators $\{\mc{O}_i\}$ without specifying values for the fields $\phi,c,\dots$.
+More precisely, the relation \eqref{eq:general_vev} defines an ideal $I_{\Psi}$ of the algebra $\mc{A}^{N,K}_\mrm{Defect}$.
+Imposing these vevs corresponds to considering the quotient $\mc{A}^{N,K}_\Psi = \mc{A}^{N,K}_\mrm{Defect} / I_\Psi$.

 For example, consider the operator $\gamma_f\til{\gamma}^g$.
 This is of spin $-1$, so that we can impose a relation \be \gamma_f\til{\gamma}^g = M^g_f(w_i) \ee where $M^g_f$ is a section of the bundle $\mf{sl}(16)\otimes\Oo(2)$.